importantimport/fff/packages/remark-fff/README.md

 ## Usage

-Use in MDsveX or Astro:
+Use in MDsveX or Astro or Nuxt:

 ```ts
 import remarkFFF from 'remark-fff'